If you’re curious how I do business or built my blog, here’s the tools I currently use. I also include a few alternative recommendations.

 Content Manager – WordPress

 I manage my website content in WordPress.
 There is no additional charge for this.
 If you’re starting a new website, ask your hosting provider for help or tutorials.
+Also check with your website designer and/or hosting provider before you purchase paid options, as they may already provide some of these services.

 Here are the plugins I use in WordPress.
 While working on your site in WordPress, go to Plugins > Add New > and search their name: